Faculty and Staff

 His first book was Henry Watterson and the New South: The Politics of Empire, Free Trade, and Globalization, published in 2006 by the University Press of Kentucky.
 He publishes regularly on Conjunto music and old time Southern fiddle and banjo music.

 His edited volume A Companion to Harry S. Truman was published by Blackwell in 2012.

 Dr. Margolies is currently working on three book projects: He first is a book project called Zones of Sovereignty and Exception: Jurisdiction in United States Foreign Trade Strategies through the Law of the Sea Conventions.
 This book is a study of jurisdictional, regulatory, and spatial reordering of trade and resource regimes in United States foreign relations between the 1840s and the 1960s.

-Margolies is currently editing a collection titled Empires, Standards, and Exceptions: Legal Histories of Extraterritoriality along with a team of editors (Umut Özsu, Maïa Pal, and Ntina Tzouvala).
+Margolies is currently editing a book titled Empires, Standards, and Exceptions: Legal Histories of Extraterritoriality along with a team of editors (Umut Özsu, Maïa Pal, and Ntina Tzouvala).
 This book will be published by Routledge.

 In his ethnomusicological work, his current book project is titled Conjunto Music: Sustaining a Texas Tradition.
 This interdisciplinary book is the first exploration of contemporary conjunto music culture in Texas to situate the broader significance of conjunto in terms of both Tejano cultural geography and ethnomusicological theory relating to cultural sustainability and Intangible Cultural Heritage issues.

 His article "Latino Migrant Music and Identity in the Borderlands of the New South." was awarded the 2010 Carl Bode Award for Outstanding Article in the Journal of American Culture.
 He was a member of the first Society of Ethnomusicology- National Endowment for the Humanities Institute at Wesleyan University in June, 2011.